What are the early signs of HIV in men?

 Timeline of HIV

-HIV typically progresses through three stages.
+HIV progresses through three stages.
 Each stage has particular characteristics and symptoms.

 Stage 1: Acute phase

 Flu-like symptoms, such as a fever, are common in the acute phase of HIV.

 This stage usually occurs 2–4 weeks after transmission, and not every person will notice it.

 Typical symptoms are similar to flu and may include fever, sickness, and chills.
 Some people do not realize that they have the virus because their symptoms are mild and they do not feel sick.